zsparal/api-documentation/source/reference/v1/settlements-api/list-settlement-payments.rst

 Retrieve all payments included in a settlement.

+Note that payments for *pay after delivery* methods (such as Klarna Pay Later) are not listed in here.
+These payment methods are settled using captures.
+To retrieve the captures, the v2 api needs to be used, see the :doc:`List settlement captures </reference/v2/settlements-api/list-settlement-captures>` endpoint.

 Parameters
 ----------
 Replace ``settlementId`` in the endpoint URL by the settlement's ID, for example ``stl_jDk30akdN``.